ExchangeUnion/docs/CLI.md

 # Places a new limit order SELLING 2 LTC for the best market price
 $ xucli sell 5 LTC/BTC market
 ```

+By default, the CLI output is formatted and abbreviated.
+Append `-j` to any of the CLI calls to receive the full output in JSON format.